wso2/docs-ei/en/streaming-integrator/docs/admin/viewing-overall-statistics.md

 The **Table Statistics** widget also provides a link to the **Siddhi Table Statistics** dashboard where you can [view table statistics](viewing-table-statistics.md).

+**Purpose**

+To monitor the tables defined in your WSO2 Streaming Integrator deployment and assessing the extent to which each table is used.

+!!! tip "Recommended action"

 ## Window Statistics

 ![Window Statistics](../images/viewing-overall-statistics/window-statistics.png)